epam/edp-install/docs/operator-guide/install-keycloak.md

     Before installing Keycloak, it is necessary to install a [PostgreSQL database](https://www.postgresql.org/download/).

 !!! info
-    It is also possible to install Keycloak using the Helmfile.
-For details, please refer to the [Install via Helmfile](./install-via-helmfile.md#deploy-keycloak) page.
+    It is also possible to install Keycloak using the cluster add-ons.
+For details, please refer to the [Install via Add-Ons](add-ons-overview.md) page.

 ## PostgreSQL Installation